deepsense-ai/seahorse/docs/bundled_image_overview.md

         setx VAGRANT_HOME=c:\.vagrant.d

-## Upgrading Seahorse Bundled Image To the Latest Version
+## Upgrading Seahorse Desktop To the Latest Version
 If you want to replace your Seahorse with the newest version you need to invoke the commands below. ***Please keep in mind that the current version of Seahorse will be completely erased, meaning that all workflows stored in Seahorse will be deleted, too.***